Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-Stand-Alone-Fix-Files/README.md

-if you are unable to install the game then it is HIGHLY recomended you use my custom 64 bit installer port everything is automated and it is by far the easiest method to install the game with all of the modern enhancements to get it running perfectly with the least effort required
+if you are unable to install the game then it is HIGHLY recomended you use my custom 64 bit installer port everything is automated and it is by far the easiest method to install the game with all of the modern enhancements to get it running perfectly with the least effort required as it does do things like setting DPI aware, changing some in game settings for controller and EAX depending on if you installed it and a few other automated things to make life easy

 https://github.com/Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-64bit-Installer